krishna-saravan/QR-Code/README.md

-This is QR Code challenge
+This is QR Code Component